zivra-organization-actions/demo-custom-actions-sergioramos21/README.md

     - Public action used to retrieve the GitHub App authentication token used for checking out private actions
     - Private actions checked out separately
     - Public action used for creating issue comments
+    - Show the private actions used by the workflow (`action.yml` file, libraries used, ...)

 ### Cleanup